-"While it may seem small, the ripple effects of small things, is EXTRAORDINARY"
+"While it may seem small the ripple effect of small things, is EXTRAORDINARY"

 Art has the role in education of helping children become like themselves instead of more like everyone else.